Frequently Asked Questions

 If the tea is way too weak, you are better off adding more tea rather than brewing for longer.

 This is a complicated topic; but the short answer is that you'll never find an 'Organic' stamp or certification on any of our products.
 This requires some explaining.

-The best quality tea is produced in a forested, biodiverse growing environment, with no agricultural intervention, i.e pesticides, fertilisers, or other chemicals.
+The best quality tea is produced in a forested, biodiverse growing environment, with no agricultural intervention (i.e. pesticides, fertilisers, or other chemicals).
 These teas are worth more money and are more sought after by most tea traders and consumers, precisely because of their quality and cleanliness.

-Finally, it's important to note that personally, we really don't want to drink teas that are covered in pesticides, and so we don't buy ones that are.
-Simple.
+Most tea products you find that have an Organic certification or label, are produced by much larger companies, where it serves a marketing purpose.
+Finally, it's important to note that personally, we don't really want to drink teas that are covered in pesticides, so we don't buy ones that are.
+Simple. -

-You may have come across a piece of paper inside or ontop of the leaves in your tea cake.
+You may have come across a piece of paper inside or on top of the leaves in your tea cake.
 Do not fret!
 It's there on purpose.

 No one is exactly trying to fake our teas just yet, but it's an extra assurance that it's our own material and has been pressed to our specifications.

 Most people remove it at some point, but if some ends up in your tea, it's totally harmless, and will not affect the tea in any way.
 You can even brew it up; sometimes there's bits of paper that end up in the teapot.
-It might alter the taste a slight bit, but it's printed on food-grade paper with soy-based non-toxic inks.
+It might alter the mouthfeel a slight bit, but it's printed on food-grade paper with soy-based non-toxic inks. -

 -